 I love that there is a product with prescription-strength abilities available to everyone.
 Skincare should be accessible for all, and this is a step in the right direction.
 The tube may seem small at first, but if you follow the instructions, your tube will last a while.
 Remember, a pea-sized amount is all you need.

 Similar Products: No prescription-strength options, but there's a beloved retinoid on the market

 The Ordinary Granactive Retinoid 5% in Squalane: The Ordinary is known for offering affordable vitamin A products that really work.
-Because this product is a granactive retinoid, it is said to offer results without irritating the skin, even though it's high-strength.
+Because this product is a granactive retinoid, it offers results without irritating the skin, even though it's high-strength, according to the brand.
 The Ordinary also offers two moderate-strength retinoid products: The Granactive Retinoid 2% Emulsion and the Granactive Retinoid 2% in Squalane.
 (These products are so popular that they fly out of stock frequently, but be sure to get on the waitlist—you won't be disappointed.)

 Our Verdict: Give it a try and be patient